fbpx

 Eastern Michigan University

-The online master’s in psychology program from Eastern Michigan University is perfect for anyone looking to work in psychology in the area of education.
-EMU offers a 30 credit hour M.A. in Educational Psychology degree.
-The program branches off into two different concentrations which are developing learners and research and assessment.
-Both programs are rigorous and prepare students well for transition into a career with a culminating seminar and either a thesis or final project.
-The developing learner concentration is available 100% online, however, the research and assessment concentration requires a mix of online and in-person instruction.
+The online master’s in psychology program from Eastern Michigan University is ideal for those looking to work in psychology within the field of education.
+EMU offers a 30-credit hour M.A. in educational psychology degree.
+The program branches into two concentrations: developing learners and research and assessment.
+Both concentrations are rigorous and prepare students well for their careers, culminating in a seminar and either a thesis or final project.
+The developing learner concentration is available 100% online, while the research and assessment concentration requires a mix of online and in-person instruction.

 School Overview